gantsign/ansible-role-oh-my-zsh/README.md

 # May be overridden by `oh_my_zsh: install:` under each user.
 oh_my_zsh_install: yes

-# Update mode for Ohmyzsh
+# Default update mode for Oh-My-Zsh
 # accepted values are:
 # disabled (default)
 # auto
 # reminder
 oh_my_zsh_update_mode: disabled

-# Update frequency in days, depends on the update mode
+# Default update frequency in days.
+When the update mode is set to a value other
-# being any other than disabled (default)
+# than "disabled", this is the frequency (in days) to check for a new version.
+# The value 0 will check every time a new shell session starts.
 oh_my_zsh_update_frequency: 13

 # User configuration